 We’re always on the lookout for ways to save money.
 One of the best places to cut costs is with your monthly expenses—such as car insurance.
+In the United States, the average car insurance cost is $1,674 per year for full coverage, or about $139.50 per month, according to Bankrate.

 For many, (ourselves included) paying that regular insurance bill is like muscle memory.
 You just do it, every month, without question.
 However, car insurance is worth another look if you’re trying to save money for more fun purchases.
 That’s especially true if you’ve had the same insurance for years.